leebyron/decimalish/README.md

 While we read numbers in decimal, computers read binary and must convert.
-Information can be lost when converting a fixed number of bits and yield confusing results.
+Information can be lost when converting a fixed number of bits and can yield confusing results.
 In finance or engineering these errors are simply unacceptable.

 Decimalish addresses exactly this concern.
 It removes the need to